Emmotes/ic_spoilers/docs/binwin.md

     "id": 2543,
     "flavour_text": "",
     "description": {
-        "desc": "Binwin's damage is increased by $amount% for each Dwarf, Kobold, Halfling, Gnome, or Goblin in the formation, stacking multiplicatively."
+        "desc": "Binwin's damage is increased by 200% for each Dwarf, Kobold, Halfling, Gnome, or Goblin in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {